Ashwood Homeowners Association Covenants

 Where can I get a copy of the covenants?

-You should have received a copy of the original covenants and subsequent amendments from the seller or the seller's agent when you bought your house.
+You should have received a copy of the original covenants and subsequent amendments from the seller or the seller’s agent when you bought your house.
 You may have also received a copy as part of a packet delivered by members of a welcoming committee.
-If you have never received a copy or have misplaced yours, you can print or download the covenants from the neighborhood's web site (Adobe Reader required).
-You can also request a copy by contacting a member of the board of directors, whose names and contact information can be found in each neighborhood newsletter.
+If you have never received a copy or have misplaced yours, you can print or download the covenants here.
+(Adobe Reader required).
+You can also request a copy by contacting a member of the board of directors, whose names and contact information can be found here.

 What are some covenants commonly overlooked?

 Some homeowners forget that, if you want to rent your house, you must get written permission in advance from the association through its board of directors and comply with certain regulations designed to ensure that neighborhood standards are maintained.
 If you want to paint or make other improvements to the exterior of your house, paint colors and improvement plans must be approved by the association’s Architectural Control Committee.
 Regularly parking cars on the street and parking or storing certain kinds of vehicles and recreational equipment in view of public roadways are also contrary to the covenants.